 - And in "Day Of the Departed" he sides with the revived villains and Yang.

 The Constrictai are a black and orange-colored fraction of the Serpentine.
 They can dig underground to ambush their enemies, and have a fierce grip.
 They are the fourth tribe to be released.

 VenomariThe Venomari are a green-colored cobra/viper-themed faction of the Serpentine.
 Their toxic venom can make anyone hallucinate.
 They are the fifth and final tribe to be released.

-Extra Eyes: Most of the Venomari have four eyes, with the exception of Lasha, who appears to have lost a few.
+- Extra Eyes: Most of the Venomari have four eyes, with the exception of Lasha, who appears to have lost a few.

 The Great Devourer

 According to a legend, once all five Serpentine tribes unite, they will be able to find the four Silver Fang Blades and unleash the "Great Devourer".
 The Fang Blades are said to enhance the Devourer's abilities and make it unstoppable, releasing a terrible evil that will turn day into night.
-According to Sensei Wu, it will keep growing as long as it consumes.
+According to Sensei Wu, she will keep growing as long as she consumes.
 Garmadon was nice until he got bit by the Devourer as a child, turning him into the villain he is today.

-Hoist by His Own Petard: It bit Garmadon and turned him evil in the first place.
+- Hoist by His Own Petard: It bit Garmadon and turned him evil in the first place.
 It's ultimately Garmadon who destroys it.

-It gets better: if Lord Garmadon hadn't become evil, he never would have sought the power to wield all four golden weapons.
+- It gets better: if Lord Garmadon hadn't become evil, he never would have sought the power to wield all four golden weapons.
 The only way to kill the Devourer?
 Strike its weak spot with all four golden weapons at once.

 "Once, when the world of Ninjago was new, all things were bright and peaceful.
 Farmers toiled in their fields, in harmony with all the creatures of land, sea, and air.
 But in all things, there must be a balance.
 And so darkness crept upon the land, and came upon a lone snake in the grass."